-“There was a fleet of these carriages, about 60 or 70 all up, built in the 50’s and they were the trains that ran the Inlander and Sunlander services,” said Mr Bridger.
+“There was a fleet of these carriages, about 60 or 70 all up, built in the 50’s and they were the trains that ran the Inlander and Sunlander services,” said Andrew.
 “They ran from Brisbane to Cairns and out to Mount Isa and up to Townsville and out west.

 “We’ve got a bunch of these carriages and we’re going to set this up as Q Train, a dining car and special events and function train.
 So It could be murder mysteries or anything you like on board and you can hire it for corporate events.